jetbrains-academy/intellij-platform-plugin-course/psiSection/editingPsiElementsLesson/sortMethodsProgrammingTask/task.md

 Get list of class methods, **copy** them and sort list of copies by name.
 Then use **replace** original methods one by one with copy which should stand in this position in sorted order.
 </div>

+**Run Plugin**

+To see your implemented methods in action within a UI, run the following command in your project's root directory:

+* ` ./gradlew :psiSection-editingPsiElementsLesson-task:runIde
+  ` on Linux or MacOS
+* ` gradlew :psiSection-editingPsiElementsLesson-task:runIde
+  ` on Windows